mikerodionov/DevOps/Vagrant/VagrantWSL.md

 not supported.
 The key will need to be moved to a filesystem that supports chmod
 ```
-That happens when you run Vagrant from directory located Windows volume mounted into WSL (/mnt/c), to resolve this add path to Vagrant directory into
+That happens when you run Vagrant from directory located on Windows volume mounted into WSL (/mnt/c), to resolve this add path to Vagrant directory into

 ```Bash
 # Add var for current session